Gyrojet: Gyrojet Survival 2000 "Derringer"

+Developed in the 1970s as a final effort to save MB Associates from bankruptcy, the Gyrojet Survival 2000 (known as a Derringer pistol) is a modified starting pistol with its upper barrel chambered in Gyrojet ammunition Roughly 20 models were produced of this version.
+The second variant of the pistol, known as the Gyrojet Survival 2001, was modified to fire Gyrojet ammunition from both of its barrels.
+Only 3 models were ever created of this variant, with only one surviving before MB Associates went bankrupt in 1975.

-Gyrojet flare launcher
+Flare launcher

 The Gyrojet principle was also examined for use in survival flare guns, and a similar idea was explored for a grenade launcher.
 The emergency-survival flare version (A/P25S-5A) was used for many years as a standard USAF issue item in survival kits, vests, and for forward operations signaling, with flares available in white, green, blue, and red.
 Known as the gyrojet flare, the A/P25S-5A came with a bandolier of seven flares and had an effective altitude of over 1500 ft.
 Its rounded-nose projectile was designed to ricochet through trees and clear an over canopy of branches.

 Gyrojet Lancejet

 An underwater firearm variant of the Gyrojet called the "Lancejet" was considered for use by the United States military.
 It was planned and tested but not adopted; the inaccuracy of the weapon eventually removed it from consideration.

 Gyrojet pepperbox pistol

 An experimental twelve-barrel Gyrojet pepperbox-type pistol was planned to be used, but was not, in the film version of You Only Live Twice.